Iris Chang: Biography

-Career
+Literary career

 Chang wrote three books documenting the experiences of Chinese and Chinese Americans in history.
 Her first, Thread of the Silkworm (Basic Books, 1995) tells the life story of the Chinese professor, Qian Xuesen (or Tsien Hsue-shen) during the Red Scare in the 1950s.
 Although Qian was one of the founders of NASA's Jet Propulsion Laboratory (JPL), and for many years helped the military of the United States debrief scientists from Nazi Germany, he was suddenly accused of being a spy and a member of the Communist Party USA, and was placed under house arrest from 1950 to 1955.
 Qian left for the People's Republic of China in September 1955.
 Upon his return to China, Qian developed the Dongfeng missile program, and later the Silkworm missile, which was used by the Iraqi military during its war on Iran and against the United States-led coalitions during the Persian Gulf War and the 2003 invasion of Iraq.

 Her second book, The Rape of Nanking: The Forgotten Holocaust of World War II (1997), was published on the 60th anniversary of the Nanjing Massacre and was motivated in part by her own grandparents' stories about their escape from the massacre.
-It documents atrocities committed against Chinese by forces of the Imperial Japanese Army during the Second Sino-Japanese War, and includes interviews with victims.
+It documents atrocities committed against the Chinese by forces of the Imperial Japanese Army during the Second Sino-Japanese War, and includes interviews with victims.
 The Rape of Nanking remained on the New York Times Bestseller list for 10 weeks.
-Based on the book, an American documentary film, Nanking, was released in 2007.

-After publication of the book, Chang campaigned to persuade the Japanese government to apologize for its troops' wartime conduct and to pay compensation.

 Her third book, The Chinese in America: A Narrative History (2003), is a history of Chinese Americans, that argues their treatment as perpetual outsiders by American society.
 Consistent with the style of her earlier works, the book relies heavily on personal accounts, drawing its strong emotional content from their stories.
 She wrote, "The America of today would not be the same America without the achievements of its ethnic Chinese," and that "scratch the surface of every American celebrity of Chinese heritage and you will find that, no matter how stellar their achievements, no matter how great their contribution to US society, virtually all of them have had their identities questioned at one point or another."

-Public notability and legacy

-Success as an author made Iris Chang a public figure.
-The Rape of Nanking placed her in great demand as a speaker and as an interview subject, and, more broadly, as a spokesperson for the viewpoint that the Japanese government had not done enough to compensate victims of their invasion of China.
-In one often-mentioned incident (as reported by The Times of London):